-In preparation, we suggest that you take a moment to go to the Enterprise Business Services website (https://www.ebs.nc.gov/irj/portal) to ensure that your able log in without any issues.
-It is possible that your account went inactive if you haven't logged in for a while.
-If you are unable to log in or have forgotten your password, please contact the DOT-IT SAP (EBS) Support Services staff on 919-707-2208.
+In preparation for the upcoming 2023 Powell Bill Program, we suggest that you take a moment to go to the Enterprise Business Services website (https://www.ebs.nc.gov) to ensure that your able log on without any issues.
+It is possible that your account went inactive if you haven't logged on for a while.

 Important Dates to Remember

 All of the required information for the Powell Bill program can be submitted in the PBRS on July 1 of every year.

 Municipalities do not have to wait until the deadlines to submit the required information.